rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 - shaders
 - pathfinding
 - a flexible camera system with easings
-- a custom ingame editor window for live tweaks such as spawning new objects.
+- a custom in-game editor window for live tweaks such as spawning new objects.

 [Foxtrot]: https://github.com/janhohenheim/foxtrot
 [@janhohenheim]: https://github.com/janhohenheim